spark-mv/cdn/install.md

 * Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs)
 * The [Hola VideoJS-based player] (https://github.com/hola/cdn/blob/master/install.md#21-using-hola-videojs-player)

 You can safely add the JS code to your web page.
 It is disabled by default on the server side, to protect from accidental mass deployment.
-After the code is on your web pages, you will enable HolaCDN [on your machine for local testing (step 3)] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally) and then gradually [deploy to real users(step 5)] (https://github.com/hola/cdn/blob/master/install.md#5-deploy-to-production).
+After the code is on your web pages, you will [enable HolaCDN on your machine for local testing] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally) and then gradually [deploy to real users] (https://github.com/hola/cdn/blob/master/install.md#5-deploy-to-production).

 Examples provided throughout use MP4 video, but same syntax is used for HLS (M3U8) or HDS (F4M) videos.